Skip to content

 Rugby Championship how to watch

-The Rugby Championship will be available to watch live in the UK and will be broadcast on Sky Sports Action.
+The Rugby Championship is usually available to watch live in the UK on Sky Sports Action, however the broadcaster for the 2027 iteration will likely be confirmed closer to the time.

 Rugby Championship format